Now in its fifth successful year Beer and Bluegrass is proud to bring you the very best in Bluegrass and Americana.

 Dogs - Well behaved dogs are welcome but must always be a lead.

-No admission without a Ticket or Proof of Purchase.
+Strictly no admission without a Ticket or Proof of Purchase - No refunds on door.

-Weekend Saver (Great Value) for both days £25.00
+Weekend Saver (fantastic Value) for both days £25.00

 Info & LOCATION

 ‘get There anyway you can’

 Please note this is a non smoking venue.